 Position Summary

 Project directors are responsible for the overall management and coordination of designated Community Outreach (CO) project(s).
 The main goal of the program director will be to organize and facilitate 2-3 major service initiatives.
-The projects are: Fall Service Events, MLK Day of Service (January), and Give and Go (May).
+The projects are: Fall Service Events, MLK Days of Service, and Give and Go (May).
 The Program director will be expected to build and maintain partnerships between UConn and the surrounding community.
 Specific tasks and obligations for each project vary depending on the project; however, the following responsibilities are required of all program directors.

 Major Duties and Responsibilities